tytydraco/yessleep/out/Dont_Answer_in_Your_Own_Voice.md

-“Don’t listen,” my voice warned.
-“It tries the dead first.”
+"Don't listen," my voice warned.
+"It tries the dead first."